High-Converting Sales Cadence: What Is It & How Can You Build One?

 The benefits of making (and using) your own sales cadence

 There’s a lot to gain by taking the time to create a cadence for your cold outreach campaigns.
-It’s always better when you’re operating according to some kind of plan and a sales cadence delivers in ways that randomly making calls and sending emails never can.
+It’s always better when you’re following steps according to some kind of operational plan and a sales cadence delivers in ways that randomly making calls and sending emails never can.
 Among other things, you’ll get improvements in these areas:

 Scalability